hosts(5) — Linux manual page

 The IP address can conform to either IPv4 or IPv6.
 Fields of the

-entry are separated by any number of blanks and/or tab
+entry are separated by any number of blanks and/or tab characters.

-alphanumeric characters, minus signs ("-"), and periods (".").
+characters, minus signs ("-"), and periods (".").
+They must begin

-alphanumeric character.
-Optional aliases provide for name
+character.
+Optional aliases provide for name changes, alternate

-changes, alternate spellings, shorter hostnames, or generic
+spellings, shorter hostnames, or generic hostnames (for example,

-hostnames (for example, localhost).
-If required, a host may have
+localhost).
+If required, a host may have two separate entries in

-two separate entries in this file; one for each version of the
+this file; one for each version of the Internet Protocol (IPv4 and

 The Berkeley Internet Name Domain (BIND) Server implements the